News category: Grants

 Read on

-The Daiwa Anglo-Japanese Foundation (www.dajf.org.uk) has published details of its Small Grants and Awards awarded to support UK-Japan projects in its latest funding round: September 2022.
-Professor Siân Bowen, from Arts University Bournemouth, has received a grant to travel to Japan as part of an interdisciplinary team to explore the integral relationships between plants and
+The Daiwa Anglo-Japanese Foundation (www.dajf.org.uk) has published details of its Small Grants and Awards awarded to support a total of 32 UK-Japan projects in its latest funding round: September 2024.
+A Daiwa Foundation Small Grant supported travel by two Plymouth Marine Laboratory (PML) staff, Professor Stephen Widdicombe – PML’s Director of Science and Deputy Chief

 Read on